lvh/lvh.github.io/posts/reverse-ungineering.rst

 get it by taking Hooke's law and throwing some calculus at it.
 Hooke's law itself is more math than physics, too: it's a first-order approximation based only on the observation that stuff stretches when you pull it.
-It's wrong all the time, even for fairly germane objects. [#hooke]_ Both theories were put together long before we had serious materials science. [#serious]_ We use them because they (mostly) work, not because they are a consequence of a physical model.
+It's wrong all the time, even for fairly germane objects like rubber bands.
+Both theories were put together long before we had serious materials science. [#serious]_ We use them because they (mostly) work, not because they are a consequence of a physical model.